The Alzheimer’s Association offers services for persons diagnosed with early stage Alzheimer's disease and their care partners.

 Our Living with Alzheimer's series begins with a class specifically designed for those needing to know more about the early stages of the disease.
 This program is followed by a middle and late stage class to help people navigate the journey of Alzheimer's disease.

-- Takes place second Monday of each month
+- Takes place the second Monday of each month from 3pm-5pm

-- at the Living Arts & Sciences Center at 362 N. Martin Luther King Blvd., Lexington, KY
+- at the Living Arts & Sciences Center, 362 N. Martin Luther King Blvd., Lexington, KY

 Early Stage Support Group Series